Brookline Lawn Edging Services

 Stormwater Management & MS4 Compliance During Edging Operations in Brookline

-Edging projects in Brookline must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains and protect catch basins by maintaining natural drainage patterns and using permeable materials like stone or brick where possible.
-During construction, promptly clean up debris from streets and sidewalks, stage materials properly, and control dust or slurry with wet cutting.
-All activities should be coordinated under EPA NPDES guidelines.
-Long-term, proper edging improves drainage, defines landscapes, and supports green infrastructure.
-Brookline Engineering & Transportation Division
+Edging projects must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
+Prevent soil and debris from entering storm drains and protect catch basins.
+Maintain natural drainage patterns and use permeable materials like stone or brick where possible, especially in glacial till or clay areas.
+During construction, promptly clean up debris, control dust and slurry (wet cutting), and stage materials away from drains.
+These practices support long-term drainage, landscape definition, and integration with green infrastructure.

 333 Washington Street, Brookline, MA 02445